greg-1-anderson/Robo/docs/collections.md

 ?>
 ```

-The wrapped task will be added to the Temporary global collection if its `run()` method is called.
-Robo will automatically unwrap the object if it is added to some other collection, in which case it will be cleaned up if it is `run()` on that collection, once it completes or rolls back.

-Note, therefore, that a Temporary object is simply a Completion that is also added to the Temporary global collection.
+The `complete()` method of the task will be called once the Collection the temporary object is attached to finishes running.
+If the temporary is not added to a collection, then its `complete()` method will be called when the script terminates.

 ## Adding Tasks to Collections